FAQs About the Christian School Foundation and How It Operates

 Q#1 – The Christian School Foundation is a relatively new Foundation.
 How did it start?

 A#1 – A number of regional Christian school foundations and school-specific foundations were established in the 90’s, but in 2012 they began to explore how they could be more effective if they worked together.
 Three of these groups – the Central Ontario Christian Education Foundation (COCEF), the Grand River Association for Christian Education (GRACE) Foundation, and the Foundation for Niagara & Hamilton area Christian Schools (FNHCS) – decided to combine their efforts and by way of a formal amalgamation in 2014 they established one central Foundation that could more effectively provide Foundation services to Christian schools across Canada.
-Since then, the Ontario Association of Christian Schools Foundation, the London District Christian Education Foundation, the Chatham District Christian Education Foundation, along with dozens of individual schools have joined this collective effort.
+Since then, the Ontario Association of Christian Schools Foundation, the London District Christian Education Foundation, and the Chatham District Christian Education Foundation, along with dozens of individual schools have joined this collective effort.
 So, while the Christian School Foundation as we know it now is relatively young, its roots extend further back in time.

 Q#2 – Who does the Christian School Foundation Serve?